Brendan Loughnane: Professional Fighters League

-In his sophomore performance, Loughnane would face David Valente on December 31, 2019 at PFL 10, picking up his second straight unanimous decision victory under the PFL banner.
+In his sophomore performance, Loughnane would face David Valente on December 31, 2019, at PFL 10, picking up his second straight unanimous decision victory under the PFL banner.

 2021 Season

-Loughnane faced Sheymon Moraes on April 23, 2021 at PFL 1.
+Loughnane faced Sheymon Moraes on April 23, 2021, at PFL 1.
 He won the bout via KO in the first round, picking up his first stoppage victory in PFL.

 Returning at PFL 4 on June 10, 2021, Loughnane had a hard-fought close bout with Tyler Diamond, winning the bout via majority decision and securing a spot in the PFL playoffs.

 In the semi-finals of the 2021 Featherweight tournament, Loughnane faced Movlid Khaybulaev at PFL 9 on August 27, 2021, losing a close bout via split decision.

 2022 Season

-Returning for another season, Loughnane faced Ryoji Kudo on February 21, 2022 at PFL 2, winning the bout via technical unanimous decision after an accidental clash of heads opened a cut on Kudo and rendered him unable to continue.
+Returning for another season, Loughnane faced Ryoji Kudo on February 21, 2022, at PFL 2, winning the bout via technical unanimous decision after an accidental clash of heads opened a cut on Kudo and rendered him unable to continue.

-Loughnane was initially scheduled to face Boston Salmon on June 24, 2022 at PFL 5, however Salmon was forced to pull out due to unknown reasons and was replaced by Ago Huskić.
+Loughnane was initially scheduled to face Boston Salmon on June 24, 2022, at PFL 5, however Salmon was forced to pull out for unknown reasons and was replaced by Ago Huskić.
 He won the bout via unanimous decision and secured a spot in the playoffs for the second year running.

-Loughnane faced Chris Wade in the Semifinals of the Featherweight tournament on August 20, 2022 at PFL 9.
+Loughnane faced Chris Wade in the Semifinals of the Featherweight tournament on August 20, 2022, at PFL 9.
 He won the bout via unanimous decision to advance to the final.

-Loughnane faced Bubba Jenkins in the finals of the Featherweight tournament on November 25, 2022 at PFL 10.
+Loughnane faced Bubba Jenkins in the finals of the Featherweight tournament on November 25, 2022, at PFL 10.
 He won the bout via TKO stoppage in the fourth round to win the $1 million collective tournament pool.

 2023 Season

-Loughnane will start of the 2023 season against Marlon Moraes on April 1, 2023 at PFL 1.
+Loughnane started the 2023 season against Marlon Moraes on April 1, 2023, at PFL 1.
+He won the bout in the second round, after a barrage of leg kicks left Moraes unable to continue to fight.

+Loughnane faced Jesus Pinedo on June 8, 2023, at PFL 4.
+He lost the fight via knockout early into the first round, the first stoppage of his MMA career.

+2024 Season

+Loughnane faced Pedro Carvalho on April 19, 2024 at PFL 3 (2024).
+He won the fight via TKO in the first round.

+Loughnane next faced Justin Gonzales at PFL 6 (2024) on June 28, 2024.
+He won the fight via TKO due to a doctor stoppage due to a cut in round 2.

+Loughnane faced Kai Kamaka III in the semifinals of the 2024 Featherweight tournament on August 23, 2024 at PFL 9.
+He won the fight by split decision.

+In the final, Loughnane faced Timur Khizriev on November 29, 2024, at PFL 10.
+He lost the fight by unanimous decision.